public class StatementWrapper

 positioning.
 Also, cursor names must be unique within a connection.

-- if the JDBC driver does not support this methodpublic boolean execute(java.lang.String sql) throws java.sql.SQLException
+this method is called on a closed Statementjava.sql.SQLFeatureNotSupportedException - if the JDBC driver does not support this methodpublic boolean execute(java.lang.String sql)

 form of the first result.
 You must then use the methods